odinuv/web/en/apv/walkthrough/database/index.md

 ## Summary
 Now you should know how to work with a relational database.
 There is [much more to come](/en/apv/articles/sql-join/), but so far, you should be able to `SELECT`, `INSERT`, `UPDATE` and `DELETE` data.
 This is sufficient to create a reasonably working web application.
-Just note that some techniques were not revealed to you yet -- be patient and read on!
-If you do not know how to do something (find ID of inserted row, limit the amount of returned results, calculate number of entries...) do not try to come up with your own solution, database systems are widely used for many years and there are tools and procedures how to do these things correctly.
+Just note that some techniques have not been revealed to you yet -- be patient and read on!
+If you do not know how to do something (find ID of an inserted row, limit the amount of returned results, calculate the number of entries...) do not try to come up with your own solution, database systems are widely used for many years and there are tools and procedures how to do these things correctly.
 You should be familiar with the general syntax of SQL statements, the common key words, and